yienyoong/tp/docs/UserGuide.md

   the matriculation number or appointment is not found.

 Examples:
-1.  `deleteAppt A1234567X` into the command box deletes John Doe's appointments from the records, provided he had an appointment scheduled previously.
+1. Enter `deleteAppt A1234567X` into the command box to delete John Doe's appointments from the records, provided he had an appointment scheduled previously.

 ![DeleteApptBefore](images/deleteApptBefore.png)